 FEMA provided a list of properties with NFIP policies, past claims, and multiple claims.
 According to FEMA, a repetitive loss (RL) property is a NFIP-insured structure that has had at least two paid flood losses of more than \$1,000 in any 10-year period since 1978.
-A severe repetitive loss (SRL) property is a NFIP-insured structure that has had four or more separate claim payments made under a standard flood insurance policy, with the amount of each claim exceeding \$5,000 and with the cumulative amount of such claims payments exceeding \$20,000; or at least two separate claims payments made under a standard flood insurance policy with the cumulative amount of such claim payments exceed the fair market value of the insured building on the day before each loss (FEMA 2018).
+A severe repetitive loss (SRL) property is a NFIP-insured structure that has had four or more separate claim payments made under a standard flood insurance policy, with the amount of each claim exceeding \$5,000 and with the cumulative amount of such claims payments exceeding \$20,000; or at least two separate claims payments made under a standard flood insurance policy with the insured building on the day before each loss (FEMA 2018).

-Table 5.4.5-8,
+Table 5.4.5-7,

-Table 5.4.5-9, and
+Table 5.4.5-8, and

-Table 5.4.5-10 summarize the NFIP policies, claims, and repetitive loss statistics for Warren County.
+Table 5.4.5-9 summarize the NFIP policies, claims, and repetitive loss statistics for Warren County.
 The majority of the RL and SRL properties are single-family residences.
 This information is current as of March, 2023.